amit-kumar9766/Deep-learning.ai/README.md

-This is about the Andrew NG Deep Learning Specialisation in Coursera.
+This is about the Andrew NG Deep Learning Specialisation on Coursera.